Misawai/landing-page-v1/docs/README.md

 Pull Request for content change is **NOT** welcome on this repository.

 We won't review your pull request if:
-1. It is related to content change such as change rule, change images...etc.
+1. It is related to content change, such as change rule, change images...etc.

 ### Eligible
 We encouraged you to submit pull request for any engineering-related issue and optimization.